- Government Affairs

 Keeping Lead Out of the Environment

-The battery industry is regulated by local, state and federal agencies, which inspect manufacturing and recycling plants to verify that the companies are meeting standards.
+The battery industry is regulated by local, state and federal agencies, which inspect manufacturing and recycling plants to verify that companies are meeting standards.

 When taken together, all of these practices add up to a very responsible effort on the part of lead battery manufacturers and recyclers to keep even small amounts of lead out of the environment.
-Together, the efforts make a measurable difference.

 Commitment to Workers’ Protection